 Following are a few of the symptoms to help you check if you are diagnosed with food poisoning

 - Loss of appetite

-Listed below are a few of the methods using which food can be preserved.
+Listed below are a few methods of food preservation using which food can be prevented from contamination.

 Preservatives are used to check microbial activity in this method of preservation of food.
 Acid preservatives are also added to prevent food from spoilage in pickles, squashes, jams, canned food, etc. Some common preservatives: